nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format/format_definition.rst

       takes precedence over this configured value.

   * - record-separator ``optional``
-    - Specify the record end character (line feed character).
+    - Specify the record end character (Carriage return and Line feed).

       This is ``required`` if Variable (variable length) is specified for `file-type`.